The 10 Best tools for Bloggers and Freelance writers

 Attention: You Have the Right to Write or anything you don’t say will drive you crazy by intense desire.
 Creative ideas will overheat until they melt themselves into fragmented descriptions of confused thought and drip like perspiration from your brow.
 Words will escape your mouth in an explosion of writer’s language.
 Soon, you’ll start bringing up the names of books to four year olds and correcting sentences fresh out your neighbors mouth, “..not a eraser, an eraser..” you’ll blurt out uncontrollably.
 Your lips are so bone dry they have wrinkles, and you trip over your tongue as if it does not belong in your mouth.
 You can’t even blame Writer’s Block for the frustration since you keep missing your periods at the end of sentences.
 Poor words, left to run on in a string of thought; breathlessly pulsating through veins hoping to make it to the end of your never ending consciousness.
 The least you can do is appoint a capital letter to keep everyone in check, a comma won’t hurt you either.
 If you find yourself in this condition, you have the WRITE to consult inspiration before speaking anything into existence, and to have a pen and pad ready for any glint of light amidst the darkness, now or in the future.

 You feed yourself on unrest, as the words slide through the creative pockets of your thoughts for a chance to make it onto the page.
-The thirst of its shadow will not leave you to ponder the body of an elegant post.
-Will not wait for you to soar into the heavens and back down again to at least tickle the funny bone of those listening….
-I mean reading these soulful melodies, these crafty closed forms or these smiling similes.
+The thirst for its shadow will not leave you to ponder the body of an elegant post.
+Will not wait for you to soar into the heavens and back down again to at least tickle the funny bone of those listening reading-these soulful melodies, these crafty closed forms or these smiling similes.

-While I wish to linger an instant longer within the creative work space of meditations, it is the forced post that entices me to distribute half talent and fragmented passion.
-So I choose to wait until the creative energy renews itself.
+While I wish to linger an instant longer within the creative workspace of these meditations, it is the forced post that entices me to distribute half talent and fragmented passion but I choose to wait until the creative energy renews itself.
 For ideas to blossom into something of value before obligating myself to this blog.
 Why snatch away the inspiration from a beating heart?
 I have not the water to waste on these words.
 My cup is only half full.
 I can’t be spilling stuff all over the place.
 I will wait.

 The invisible force waiting until we want to write before blessing us with its presence; it moves gracefully throughout the smoke filled rooms of trial, tribulation and circumstance.
 In its left hand is a sickle of distraction, have you come forth to reap what had not yet been sown?
 In its right are the sketchy blackboards of daily events that only wish to distract away the concept of creativity.
 The unmovable rock falling from the sky like hailstones is writer’s block.
 It pops up unannounced and hides itself underneath our fingernails.
 Its motivation triggered only by greed; the satisfaction of witnessing the wavering minds too off guard not to let it in.
 I am determined, however, that the weathering of my mind and the inspiration of my thoughts will not give in to the falling bricks of mortar coming my way.
 I will gather the scraps of words lingering in the corners of unmarked territory, move against the stillness of idle hands and write about the sound of this here concrete tapping against my frontal lobe.
 I will see the weather changing and prepare myself against the storm.